• Skip to primary navigation

 Onion cooking in a pan.

-Heat olive oil in a large pot on medium heat.
+Heat olive oil in a large pot or large skillet on medium heat.

 Add onion and cook for 4 minutes, stirring regularly until softened.